An Interview with Our CNC Team

 Are there skills and interests that you, as CNC operators, share that make you well-suited for the work?

-Derek: Being comfortable working with computers is essential.
+Derek: Being comfortable working with computers is important.
 Attention to detail is also key because small things, like decimal points, can have a big impact on the result.

 Matheus: Problem-solving is big.
 New joinery details will routinely cause error codes and you have to solve them.
 Figuring stuff out is an everyday part of the job.